HampusKalmar/ezproj-cli-tool/README.md

     2. Choose Properties.
     3. Click on Advanced system settings.
     4. Click on the Environment Variables button.
-    5. Under System Variables, scroll until you find the Path variable, then click on it and choose Edit.
+    5. Under 'System Variables', scroll until you find the 'Path' variable, then click on it and choose Edit.
     6. Click on New and then paste the path to where you extracted the distribution.zip contents.
     7. Click on OK to close all the windows.